 In addition, they are known to take a much longer time to finish flowering than their indica cousins.
 Many sativa strains usually take about 10 weeks to flower, where some can even go on for much longer.

 The flowers of Sativa cannabis are commonly big and shaped like a cone.
 They are normally not as dense as indica nuggets, but this is not always the case.
+Sometimes the Indica vs Sativa lines become a bit fuzzy.

 Effects Commonly Associated With Sativa Weed